jess-bk/aws-bootcamp-cruddur-2023/journal/week4.md

 export DB_SG_RULE_ID="<Add the security group rule here from AWS>" gp env DB_SG_RULE_ID="<Add the security group rule here from AWS>"
 ```
-2. now set the modified security rules --? paste into cli and hit enter.
+2. now set the modified security rules --> paste into cli and hit enter.
+* first run export GITPOD_IP=$(curl ifconfig.me) in cli and then paste the code in cli
 ```
 aws ec2 modify-security-group-rules \
     --group-id $DB_SG_ID \
     --security-group-rules "SecurityGroupRuleId=$DB_SG_RULE_ID,SecurityGroupRule={Description=GITPOD,IpProtocol=tcp,FromPort=5432,ToPort=5432,CidrIpv4=$GITPOD_IP/32}"
 ```
 3. create a new bash script to update the GITPOD yml file to load the env vars into AWS RDS security rules
-* create a new file rds-update-sg-rule inside the bin folder and add the code below.
+* create a new file db-rds-update-sg-rule inside the bin folder and add the code below.
 ```
 #! /usr/bin/bash